Multipurpose Text Processing Tools

 Filtering features

-# -n disables automatic printing
+# the -n option disables automatic printing

 # same as: grep 'at'